Small-Text: Active Learning for Text Classification in Python: Conclusion

 \section{Conclusion}

-We introduced \libraryName, a modular Python library, which offers active learning for text classification.
-It integrates \sklearnName, \pytorchName, and \transformersName, and provides robust components to quickly apply active learning in both experiments and applications, thereby making state-of-the-art active learning easily accessible to the Python ecosystem.
+We introduced \libraryName, a modular Python library, which offers state-of-the-art active learning for text classification.
+It integrates \sklearnName, \pytorchName, and \transformersName, and provides robust components that can be mixed and matched to quickly apply active learning in both experiments and applications, thereby making active learning easily accessible to the Python ecosystem.